SparshAryaTec/R-programming/README.md

 # R-programming
-Some Statistical Projects inplemented on R studio
+Some Statistical Mini Projects inplemented on R studio